Earned Leave (EL)

 • Contractual workers are entitled to EL as per their contract terms.

-EL goes by different names like Privilege Leave, Casual Leave etc. based on employer terminology.
+EL goes by different names like Privilege Leave, Casual Leave etc., based on employer terminology.
 Essentially, it refers to the yearly paid leaves that employees can avail after completing 12 months of continuous service.
+Where working for a local company, the employer is responsible for compliance with EL provisions.

 EL Eligibility and Entitlement